Whitley Bay F.C.

 Whitley Bay Football Club, also known as The Seahorses, or simply The Bay, are an English football club based in the seaside town of Whitley Bay, in the North East county of Tyne and Wear.
 Initially founded as Whitley & Monkseaton Football Club in 1897, the club took its present name in 1958.
 The team plays its home matches at Hillheads Park, which is adjacent to the Whitley Bay Ice Rink and has a maximum capacity of 4,500.

 Since 1958 the club has spent the vast majority of seasons in the Northern Football League's Division One.
 The Seahorses first competed in the division for 30 years between 1958 and 1988, before rejoining for the 2000–01 season, where they have been ever since.

 Whitley Bay are the most successful club in FA Vase history, the national cup competition for more than 600 teams in the 9th and 10th tier of English football.
 They have won the competition a record four times, including three consecutive victories at Wembley Stadium in 2009, 2010 and 2011.
-The club has also won twelve Northumberland Senior Cups, three Northern Football League championships, and a Northern Premier League Division One title.
+The club has also won thirteen Northumberland Senior Cups, three Northern Football League championships, and a Northern Premier League Division One title.